Treatments

 • Increased risk for premature babies: premature babies and those with underlying health issues have a higher risk of severe complications from RSV.

-How can you protect your child?
+How can you protect your baby?

-Important: this is not a vaccine, but an injection with specific antibodies against RSV.
+Important: This is not a vaccine, but an injection with specific antibodies against RSV.

 Which children can get the injection?

-• Children born between 1 April and 30 September 2024
+• Children born between 19 February 2025 and October 2025

-• Children whose mother did not receive the RSV vaccine Abrysvo™ during pregnancy
+• Children whose mother did not receive the Abrysvo™ RSV vaccine during pregnancy

 When can you come for the injection?

-How much does the injection cost?
+How much does it cost?

 How to make an appointment?

-• Preferably online by clicking the button below.
+• Preferably online via the button below

-Last modified on 23 September 2024
+Last modified on 8 August 2025

 Speciality